thegetty/quire-docs/content/docs-v1/styles-customization.md

 import scrollToHash from './scroll-to-hash'
 ```

-New CSS and JS file are placed in the `content/_assets/styles/` and `content/_assets/javascript/` respectively and can be imported into `content/_assets/javascript/application/index.js`.
+New CSS and JS file are placed in the `content/_assets/styles/` and `content/_assets/javascript/` respectively and can be imported into `content/_assets/javascript/application/index.js` following the patterns above.

 Another option is to add `<script>` and `<style>` tags directly to `_includes/components/head.js`.